colejarczyk/doc/api/customer_campaign.rst

 .. note::

-    When using endpoints starting with ``/api/seller`` you need to authorize using seller account credentials.
+    When you will use endpoints starting with ``/api/seller`` you need to authorize using seller account credentials.

 .. note::